-- The SENCO and Year 6 teacher (Miss Coar) meet with the Year 7 Coordinator/ SENCO/ Form Tutors/ Support Staff of feeder High Schools to discuss the children who will transfer to their school.
-They will exchange information about the child's learning style, SEND (including Able & Talented), behaviour and friendships groups. - In July, all pupils visit their forthcoming Secondary School for taster sessions. - Additional transition visits to secondary schools can be made available with the Learning Mentor and a Teaching Assistant, should this be requested/ needed to aid transition.
+- The SENDCO and Year 6 teachers (Mrs Jaeger & Mrs Paterson) meet with the Year 7 Co-ordinator/ SENCO/ Form Tutors/ Support Staff of feeder High Schools to discuss the children who will transfer to their school.
+They will exchange information about the child's learning style, SEND (including More Able), behaviour and friendships groups. - In June/July, all pupils visit their forthcoming Secondary School for a day. - Additional transition visits to secondary schools can be made available with the Learning Mentor, Parent & Teaching Assistant, should this be requested or felt needed to aid a more effective transition.